 A. Partner will provide suitable housing for the member

-Housing is a shared park apartment or house with private bedroom.
-Basic kitchen dishware/cookware and utensils will be provided, as well as WiFi service.
-You should bring your own bedding, towels, toiletries and other needed personal items.
+Housing is a shared park apartment or house with, ideally, individually assigned bedrooms.
+Households may have mixed genders and some doubling in rooms might occur.
+Basic kitchen dishware/cookware and utensils will be provided.
+You should bring your own bedding, towels, toiletries, and other needed personal items.

 US Citizenship: Yes